NickManos/google_maps_with_rails_article/README.md

 ## Google Maps with Ruby on Rails

-Google Maps is a amazing api that can give an app a ton of added functionality with a very small ammout of code.
+Google Maps is an amazing api that can give an app a ton of added functionality with a very small ammout of code.

 In this article I will show you what is necessary to get it running with Ruby on Rails and display your users on a map.